ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | AT2G42250 | cytochrome P450, family 712, subfamily A, polypeptide 1 | N,N | Y,Y | N |
 | AT5G06900 | cytochrome P450, family 93, subfamily D, polypeptide 1 | N,N | Y,Y | N |
 | AT5G06905 | cytochrome P450, family 712, subfamily A, polypeptide 2 | N,N | Y,Y | N |

+The identified orthologs of AT1G56650 (PAP1) in soybean were different between the tools (Table 4).
+OMA did not identified any orthologs.
+OrthoDB and Ensembl Plants identified several orthologs, and OrthoDB identified more orthologs than Ensembl Plants (GLYMA_09G235000 and GLYMA_18G261700 were not included in the OrthoDB v10.1).

 # Discussion